1.1 Instrument Design and Capabilities

 - The default CEB-R mode induces a signal-dependent bias shift.
 The DC level of the CEB-R's dual-slope integrator is sensitive to changes in the CCD output voltage in such a way that the bias level is shifted positively by 0.02%–0.30% (depending on the amplifier) of the signal from the previously integrated pixel.
 This phenomenon is well understood for full-frame WFC images, and an automatic correction for it has been implemented in the bias correction stage in calacs.
-This correction cannot be applied to the WFC subarray images supported before Cycle 24, but it is applied to the new standard suite of subarrays available from Cycle 24 onwards (as their readout timing is identical to WFC full-frame).
+This correction cannot be applied to post-SM4 WFC subarray images supported before Cycle 24, but it is applied to the new standard suite of subarrays available from Cycle 24 onwards (as their readout timing is identical to WFC full-frame).

 Table 1.1: Comparison of WFC Performance Before the Side 2 Failure and After SM4